top of page

 FEES

-Termly fee of £200 split into four monthly instalments of £50.
+Termly fee of £220 split into four monthly instalments of £55.
 Childcare vouchers accepted, sibling and multi class booking discounts available.

 BOOK

-Book your place or FREE trial here:
+Book your place or two week trial here:

 Tom 's Parents